Living

 An expat wrote about navigating the Portuguese ER, highlighting the language barrier and the challenge of dealing with unfamiliar hospital procedures.

-Tips often underscore the importance of:
+Tips often reinforce the importance of:

 • Knowing your nearest hospital and its capabilities (especially in rural regions),